 GSMG evaluates an optimum for this value by virtually running the trading model on the price data of the last 250 days for this market.
 It does this for various values of the minimum trade profit percentage.
 The changes in base currency during each run are recorded and are used to calculate a Sharpe ratio.
 The minimum trade profit percentage that led to the largest Sharpe ratio is used by the bot if you enable this feature.

 To avoid a bull/bear bias, the price data is slightly tilted such that the price at the beginning of each run is the same as that at the end.
 The optimization is run on a daily basis and if an optimum could not be established, the minimum trade profit percentage defaults to 1%.

 Trailing stop loss:

-The "Trailing Stop" feature attempts to "lock in" profit and to keep locking in more as the market keeps moving in your favor.
+The "Trailing Stop" feature attempts to "lock-in" profit and to keep locking in more as the market keeps moving in your favour.

 It works in the following way:

 The bot will place all new sell orders a couple of per cent higher than "normal".
 With "normal" being the price where it "normally" would have been given your configured minimum trade percentage.

 If the market price has risen to above the "normal" price plus a small amount (usually less than 1%), then the higher-up limit order is replaced by a stop-loss limit order at the "normal" price.